Length: 0.81 mi

 The northern terminus is at Centella Junction, midway along the Centella Trail.
 (31.87582, -109.27772) This junction is signed.

 The Bear Wallow Trail begins where the Crest Trail enters the southern edge of the meadow at Round Park.
-(31.86842, -109.28480) There is not a sign right at the junction itself.
+(31.86842, -109.28480) There is a sign at this junction.
 The first 200 feet cut through the meadow to the northeast and the trail is generally fairly visible here.
-After 160 feet, the short Booger Spring Trail heads off to the southeast, (31.86871, -109.28441) and the Bear Wallow Trail's sign is positioned 50 feet northeast of that junction near the edge of the park.
-(31.86880, -109.28429)
+After 160 feet, the short Booger Spring Trail heads off to the southeast, (31.86871, -109.28441).

 Bear Wallow Spring lies on the southwestern side of the trail.
 (31.87248, -109.27812) A portion of a concrete slab is visible with a round lid you can lift for access.
 Water may be seen seeping out past the edges of the lid and flowing across the trail, but doesn't always keep flowing into the early summer.
 Any trough that may have once existed is either missing or buried.